Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 What happened here?
 The questions may have simply been too difficult for the model.
 Claude often composed questions with two plausible Harry Potter-related answers, rather than one unambigously relevant Harry Potter answer and one clear wrong answer.
 That’s good for human trivia, but it might be too tough for Gemma, considering the base model’s capabilities.
-In my initial exploration, I saw that even the baseline model had trouble correctly completing facts about Harry Potter occasionally.
-Lowering the difficulty may make it easier to parse gradations of knowledge decay.

-A simpler tasks like “choose the term related to Harry Potter A.{term} B.{term}” might give us the data we want while being easier for the model to handle.
+In my initial exploration, I saw that even the baseline model ocassionally had trouble correctly completing facts about Harry Potter.
+A simpler task like “choose the term related to Harry Potter A.{term} B.{term}” might give us the data we want while being easier for the model to handle.

 # Discussion